ibm-cloud-docs/dr-automation-powervs/FAQs.md

 ### Is adding nodes mandatory after deploy the HA cluster?
 {: #faq-ha-add-node-mandatory}

 Yes.
-After you configure the HA cluster, you must add one or more virtual server instances as cluster nodes.
+After you configure the HA cluster, you must add one or more virtual server instances as delpoy the cluster nodes.

 High availability protection is not enabled until nodes are added.